Docker Layer Caching (DLC) is a feature that speeds up building Docker images on CircleCI.

 Use Docker Layer Caching when BUILDING a Docker image

-If you've enabled Docker Layer Caching (DLC) for your project it helps with building Docker images and caches layers that have been built in previous job runs.
+If you've enabled DLC for your project it helps with building Docker images and caches layers that have been built in the previous job runs.
 Here's how the config for using this feature looks: